McShelby/hugo-theme-relearn/exampleSite/content/basics/installation/_index.en.md

 A `public` folder will be generated, containing all static content and assets for your website.
 It can now be deployed on any web server.

 {{% notice note %}}
 This website can be automatically published and hosted with [Netlify](https://www.netlify.com/) (Read more about [Automated HUGO deployments with Netlify](https://www.netlify.com/blog/2015/07/30/hosting-hugo-on-netlifyinsanely-fast-deploys/)).
-Alternatively, you can use [Github pages](https://gohugo.io/hosting-and-deployment/hosting-on-github/)
+Alternatively, you can use [GitHub pages](https://gohugo.io/hosting-and-deployment/hosting-on-github/)
 {{% /notice %}}